volodymyrss/integral-spi-acs-data/README.md

 This results in `barytime: 0.3895597` which is easy to check.

+### ii_light

+If you have light curve in the right format you can https://www.isdc.unige.ch/integral/download/osa/doc/11.1/osa_um_ibis/node65.html

 ### Timing accuracy

 Frequently used reference for INTEGRAL timing accuracy is [Kuiper 2023](https://ui.adsabs.harvard.edu/abs/2003A%26A...411L..31K/abstract).
 More recent study is presented [here](https://iachec.org/wp-content/presentations/2018/Kuiper_SessionXI.pdf) presenting absolute timing of Crab pulsar for 15 years of the mission.